drubb/docker-drupal-lamp53/README.md

 * Make adjustments to Dockerfile and config files, if needed, e.g. for localization, git user, mail server, ...
 * Add your ssh keys to .ssh folder, if needed for connections to external servers, e.g. repos
 * Optionally, create and populate a web root for your project files, e.g. 'www'
-* Build your docker image, using a suitable tag: docker build -t myproject .
+* Build your docker image, using a suitable tag: docker build -t myproject . (don't leave out the dot!)
 * Run your container

 Running the container requires that you map some ports from container to host, and mount the folders for web root and mysql data.
 This is looking a little bit ugly, so maybe you should hide the command inside a shell script: